Kneckter/HAProxySetup/README.md

   # This defauls to 10% of maxconn or 10% of the default (which limits it to 200 connections)
   fullconn 1000

-  # Note HAProxy messes up the HTTP header when sending data to RDM directly so we send it to Nginx first.
+  # HAProxy messes up the HTTP header when sending data to RDM directly so we send it to Nginx first.
   # We used 9002 as a port that Nginx is listening to because HAProxy would try to pass the whole address as a URI.
   # This assumes Nginx is installed on the same machine HAProxy is.
   # If not, change the IP address to the server Nginx is installed on.
-  # A server block for Nginx is explained elsewhere.
+  # A server block for Nginx is required.
-  server rdm 192.168.1.171:9002
+  server rdm 127.0.0.1:9002

 backend squid
   balance source